marulecha/dorkit/README.md

 # dorkit
-Google Dorks Enumeration Script in Python
+Google Dorks Enumeration Script in Python that stores results in files.